Extended Project Qualification

 In this section

-As its name suggests, an EPQ gives Sixth Formers the chance to push themselves beyond the normal boundaries of A Level study.
-It is unique in that the content of the EPQ course is determined by the student and not directed by the teacher.
+An EPQ gives Sixth Formers the chance to push themselves beyond the normal boundaries of A Level study.
+It is unique in that the content of the course is determined by the student and not directed by the teacher.
 It is a wonderful opportunity as well as a significant academic challenge.

 The EPQ is designed to prepare Sixth Form students for academic life at university.
 As such it leads students through the key skills required for under-graduate study.
 These skills are learnt by students completing a project entirely of their own choosing.
 The students are led by a team of teacher mentors.
 Teacher mentors offer advice and ask questions, but the direction of the ‘learning journey’ is decided by the students and it is the student who is responsible for leading the process.